The eighteen and a half year career for D5284/25134 was spent allocated to a variety of London Midland depots.

 25134 & 25086 were noted westbound through Lawrence Hill with a down freigt on June 23rd.

 Although 1982 was the last year in service for 25134 it ran up over 750 passenger miles on a variety of workings.
 Two days in early August saw 25134 & 25278 very active.
 On 6th they worked the 12.46 Portsmouth - Leeds forward from Birmingham New Street, returning to New Street with the 21.56 Leeds - Portsmouth.
-The next day (7th) the same pair were on the Derby - Norwich - Yarmouth - Derby, working forward to Yarmouth on an ex-Leeds turn.
+The next day (7th) the same pair were on the Derby - Norwich (for Yarmouth) - Derby, working forward from Norwich to Yarmouth on the 07.10 Chesterfield - Yarmouth service and returning to Norwich with the 13.46 Yarmouth - Leeds before taking the train to Derby.
 On August 11th 25134 was noted at Toton with a train of condemned (?)
 London Underground stock, presuambly for scrapping in Yorkshire.

 The final two workings were a roundtrip Stoke-on-Trent - Nottingham football special on October 2nd with 25093 and November 6th's 08.40 Carlisle - Glasgow Central.
 Its perhaps a little ironic for a locomotive never allocated to a Scottish depot that its first and last passenger workings were both north of the border.